justamoopoint/pathfinderproject-kaggle/README.md

 3. Google AI Implementation Strategy

-We leveraged the specific capabilities of the new GenAI SDK to earn the "Effective Use of Gemini" and "Tooling" bonus points.
+We leveraged the specific capabilities of the new GenAI SDK

 A. Structured Output with Gemini 2.5 Flash